Retreat of glaciers since 1850: Causes

 From 1970 to 2004, mountain glaciers thinned (yellow and red) in some regions and thickened (blue) in others.

-Seasonal melt contributes to runoff; the annual balance (net change of glacier mass) contributes to sea level rise.
+Seasonal melt contributes to runoff; the annual balance (net change of glacier mass such as in "reference glaciers") contributes to sea level rise.

 Projections: Melting of glacial mass is approximately linearly related to temperature increase.
 Based on current pledges, global mean temperature is projected to increase by +2.7 °C, which would cause loss of about half of Earth's glaciers by 2100 with a sea level rise of 115±40 millimeters.

 The mass balance, or difference between accumulation and ablation (melting and sublimation), of a glacier is crucial to its survival.
 Climate change may cause variations in both temperature and snowfall, resulting in changes in mass balance.
 A glacier with a sustained negative balance loses equilibrium and retreats.
 A sustained positive balance is also out of equilibrium and will advance to reestablish equilibrium.
 Currently, nearly all glaciers have a negative mass balance and are retreating.

 Glacier retreat results in the loss of the low-elevation region of the glacier.
 Since higher elevations are cooler, the disappearance of the lowest portion decreases overall ablation, thereby increasing mass balance and potentially reestablishing equilibrium.
 If the mass balance of a significant portion of the accumulation zone of the glacier is negative, it is in disequilibrium with the climate and will melt away without a colder climate and/or an increase in frozen precipitation.

 For example, Easton Glacier in Washington state, U.S. will likely shrink to half its size but at a slowing rate of reduction and stabilize at that size despite the warmer temperature over a few decades.
 However, the Grinnell Glacier in Montana, U.S. will shrink at an increasing rate until it disappears.
 The difference is that the upper section of Easton Glacier remains healthy and snow-covered, while even the upper section of the Grinnell Glacier is bare, is melting and has thinned.
 Small glaciers with minimal altitude range are most likely to fall into disequilibrium with the climate.

 Measurement techniques

 Methods for measuring retreat include staking terminus location, global positioning mapping, aerial mapping and laser altimetry.
 The key symptom of disequilibrium is thinning along the entire length of the glacier.
 This indicates a diminishment of the accumulation zone.
 The result is marginal recession of the accumulation zone margin, not just of the terminus.
 In effect, the glacier no longer has a consistent accumulation zone and without an accumulation zone cannot survive.
-On Mount Stanley, an exhibition team sent out by Project Pressure created the first ever 3D model of the glacier using drone photography and GNSS technology showing a surface area decline of 29.5% between 2020 and 2024.
+On Mount Stanley, an expedition team sent out by Project Pressure created the first ever 3D model of the glacier using drone photography and GNSS technology showing a surface area decline of 29.5% between 2020 and 2024.